hisyamadzha/todo_list/README.md

 # todolist

-These mobile application offer function to record and update to-do list.
+This mobile application offer function to record and update to-do list.

 ## Getting Started